Stimming

-Stimming and autism
+Autism

-Stimming is almost always present in people on the autism spectrum but does not necessarily indicate its presence.
+Stimming behavior is almost always present in autistic people, but does not, on its own, necessarily indicate the diagnosis.
 The biggest difference between autistic and non-autistic stimming is the type of stim and the quantity of stimming.
 In the Diagnostic and Statistical Manual of Mental Disorders, published by the American Psychiatric Association, stimming behavior is described as "stereotyped or repetitive motor mannerisms" and listed as one of the five key diagnostic criteria of autism spectrum disorder.

 Different perspectives suggest that stimming involves both sensory and motor functions.
 Underdevelopment of these sensorimotor functions can result in stimming behaviors produced by the person as a controllable response.
 One study which interviewed thirty-two autistic adults found that unpredictable and overwhelming environments caused stimming.

 Stimming can sometimes be self-injurious, such as when it involves head-banging, hand-biting, excessive self-rubbing, and scratching the skin.

-While it is difficult to stop stimming entirely, there are ways to reduce time spent stimming and create safer stimming habits for an individual.
-Managing the sensory and emotional environment while increasing the amount of daily exercise can increase comfort levels for the person, which may reduce the amount of time spent stimming.
+As it serves the purpose of self-regulation and is mostly done subconsciously, stimming is difficult to suppress.
+Managing the sensory and emotional environment while increasing the amount of daily exercise can increase comfort levels for the person, which may reduce the amount of the need for stimming.
+Consciously or subconsciously suppressing stimming with the aim to present as neurotypical is one type of autistic masking.
+It typically requires an exceptional effort and can negatively impact mental health and well-being.

+ADHD

+Stimming is practiced by some, but not all, people with ADHD.
+The cause is not thoroughly understood, but experts believe stimming is likely linked to the effects of the dopamine imbalance that occurs in the brains of people with ADHD.
+Some of the reasons people with ADHD might stim include to help them focus, to process and deal with their emotions, to help to deal with boredom, to express excitement, to cope with being overwhelmed by their environment, and to help them concentrate when they are uninterested with a topic or task.

+The behaviors associated with ADHD stimming are characteristically repetitive and can be done consciously or unconsciously.
+Many neurotypical people may exhibit the same stimming behaviors, referred to as fidgeting, as someone with ADHD.
+However, for people with ADHD, these behaviors are more severe, occur more often, and can affect the person’s daily lives.
+Some potentially more negative or harmful stimming behaviors include teeth grinding, biting one's fingernails and lips, picking at one’s skin and scabs, overeating, impulsive actions, and chewing the inside of the cheeks.

+For people with ADHD, stimming can change over time.
+Some stims may lessen or disappear over time, while other stims can emerge as the result of other stressors.
+ADHD symptoms can be aggravated by certain environments, situations, and emotions, which will trigger stimming behavior.
+Some of these triggers include situations involving certain emotions like conflict and rejection, distractions caused by television and phones, environments that are messy or busy, strong or distracting odors, and intense lighting.